 When the Montana DPHHS issued its 2013 “State of the State’s Health” report, tribal leaders were deeply concerned by the health disparities affecting American Indian people.
 The report found that American Indians die at a median age of 50 years (more than 20 years earlier than non-Indian Montanans).
 Death rates for specific illnesses, including heart disease, cancer, respiratory illnesses, injuries, and suicide, were all found to be substantially higher as well.

-In response to this report, tribal leaders and the health directors of the seven tribal health departments in Montana approached Governor Bullock to advocate for a strong, statewide response to the problem of health disparities.
-After several meetings with tribal leaders, Governor Bullock issued Executive Order No. 06-2015 on American Indian health, which establishes an Office of American Indian Health and a framework for the state’s response.
+In response to this report, tribal leaders and the health directors of the seven tribal health departments in Montana approached former Governor Bullock to advocate for a strong, statewide response to the problem of health disparities.
+After several meetings with tribal leaders, Governor Bullock issued Executive Order No. 06-2015 on American Indian health, establishing an Office of American Indian Health and a framework for the state’s response.
 MHCF contributed to this effort by helping to convene discussions among tribal health directors and conveying priorities and suggestions for a framework to the state’s health leadership.

-To view the report on the tribal consultation, click here.
+View the report on the tribal consultation.

 View the description of the Office of American Indian Health.